 Visit St. Viateur Bagels

 Sure, you’ll hear differing opinions on whether these sweeter, denser bagels stand up to their New York distant cousin (they do), but it’s worthwhile either way to walk through the steam-filled windows of this small shop in the Mile End and stand in line while watching the many steps of production for these fresh delicacies.
 Montreal bagels are always made in a wood-fired oven, and, to the delight of patrons, still shaped by hand in an open-air shop in this establishment (Fairmount Bagel a few blocks over is a fine choice, too).
-Grab a dozen hot to go, and don’t forget the cream cheese: Montreal spreadable more resembles creme fraiche and puts the processed American version to shame.
+Grab a dozen hot to go, and don’t forget the cream cheese: Montreal spread more resembles creme fraiche and puts the processed American version to shame.

 Shop the Boutiques of Le Plateau

-The casual chicness of this city is displayed nowhere better than the Plateau, where little shops, pubs, and restaurants showcase the most of French-Canadian style on tree-lined streets and in gorgeous old buildings.
+The casual chicness of this city is displayed nowhere better than the Plateau, where little shops, pubs, and restaurants showcase quintessential French-Canadian style on tree-lined streets and in gorgeous old buildings.
 From downtown, you can walk up St. Laurent Boulevard, poking your head in and out of the hippest small boutiques and furniture stores along the way.
 Stroll over to St. Denis and Lorimier streets for second-hand stores, vintage goods, record shops, and small pubs and cafes.

 Window Shop on St. Hubert